-More and more people report all kinds of positive results from using various sorts of home remedies.
-While the main advantage of these DIY solutions is their affordability, the health benefits of the ingredients used shouldn’t be discounted either.
+More and more people report all kinds of positive results from using various sorts of DIY clay masks, spot treatments and home remedies.
+While the main advantage of these home remedies is their affordability, the health benefits, especially when it comes to smoothening out wrinkles used shouldn’t be discounted either.
 Many oils, foods, and ingredients popular in home remedy formulas possess strong anti-bacterial and anti-inflammatory properties.

 Of course, as with any treatment aimed at acne or their consequences – patience and persistence are key.
 Don’t expect miracles in a few days, some of these remedies will need weeks or even months to show results.
 Keeping low expectations and sticking to a routine is your best bet.

 Oils are… Oily, right?
 Right.
 So they have no place being used in anything even remotely involved in the treatment of acne or pimple scars, right?

 Well, that’s where you’re wrong.
 In the past, there has been a misconception that oils are only supposed to be used on dry skin, but that idea has long since been discounted.
 Oils complement our own, even oily skin’s healthy function and are especially useful in normalizing the skin’s natural oil – the sebum.
 And sebum is one of the main contributors to acne inflammation.
 So, it’s wiser to keep our skin well-hydrated, oily and elastic, instead of starving it of those qualities.
 Depriving it of moisture and nurture, our skin may try to overcompensate by producing massive production of sebum and clogged pores.
 And those, as you might know, are the breeding grounds for acne inflammation.

 So, which oils are most well suited for removing blemishes and smoothening scars?
 The following selection has generally proven the most useful: